 So, here we can see the mindfulness skills being used to deal with specific situations that the learners identify as stressful.
 In FE we understand that many of our learners have multiple stressors, poverty being just one of them.
 Having this thick data gives us a deeper appreciation that it is often the ‘small stuff’ creating stress and an opportunity to see exactly how mindfulness skills offer alternative responses (Carlson 1997).

+Learning, focusing, concentrating, college work

 The data concerning mindfulness practice, learning, concentration and focus was reviewed.
 What have the learners said in this regard?